open-telemetry/opamp-spec/specification.md

 MUST NOT be set.

-INSTALLING: Agent is currently downloading and installing the package. server_offered_hash field MUST be set to indicate the version that the agent is installing.
+INSTALLING: Agent is currently downloading and installing the package. server_offered_hash field MUST be set to indicate the version that the Agent is installing.
 The error_message field MUST NOT be set.

-INSTALL_FAILED: Agent tried to install the package but installation failed. server_offered_hash field MUST be set to indicate the version that the agent tried to install.
+INSTALL_FAILED: Agent tried to install the package but installation failed. server_offered_hash field MUST be set to indicate the version that the Agent tried to install.
 The error_message may also contain more details about the failure.